 Tiger Brokers has the LSE listed on their platform.
 However, you can’t trade equities that are listed on the LSE.

-Fees are one of the most important factors that affect your returns.
-Tiger Brokers charges you a rather low trading commission fee.
+The fees that you incur are one of the most important factors that affect your returns.

 Min $2.88 SGD/trade